flexcompute-readthedocs/Flow360Documentation/docs/source/preprocessing/automatedMeshing.rst

 Geometry
 ========

 The Engineering Sketch Pad is a solid-modeling, feature-based, web-enabled system for building parametric geometry.
 It can be downloaded from `ESP's website <https://acdl.mit.edu/ESP/>`_.
+Please check out pre-builts, you don't need to compile software from source
 The geometry in ESP is described in a text \*.csm file containing all CAD instructions.
 See csm example\:

 .. code-block::